Direct Routing aka. Direct Server Return (DSR) aka. N-Path is a great load balancing method. And it is without doubt the fastest method possible.

 First, the incoming traffic from the client hits the Virtual IP (VIP) on the load balancer.

-Then all the load balancer does is change the destination MAC address of the packet (to one of the destination real servers in the pool) and flips it back to the switch which duefully delivers the packets to the selected real server.
+Then the load balancer simply changes the destination MAC address of the packet (to one of the destination real servers in the pool) and flips it back to the switch which duefully delivers the packets to the selected real server:

 The packet will say "Hello are you the VIP?"

-Which is not overly useful, so we need to add a loopback adapter with the VIP address attached so the real server can accept the packet...
+Basically, we just need to add a loopback adapter with the VIP address.
+This then enables the real server can accept the packet...

-Now up until Windows 2000 this all works fine, just set the interface metric to 254 to stop dodgy routing issues.
+Up to and including Windows 2000 adding a loopback adapter works fine, just set the interface metric to 254 to stop dodgy routing issues.

 In Windows 2003 you also need to disable the firewall (or enable rules for the loopback adapter)

-Then you need to use the following command line magic :
+But then you MUST use the following command line magic :

 netsh interface ipv4 set interface "net" weakhostreceive=enabled netsh interface ipv4 set interface "loopback" weakhostreceive=enabled netsh interface ipv4 set interface "loopback" weakhostsend=enabled